aksommerville/eggsamples-202408/README.md

 Point-and-click detective game, culminates in a pretty simple elimination puzzle.
 Using this as the guinea pig for a modal input manager.

+### legend

+A Legend of Zelda clone, more or less.
+One screen at a time, no scrolling.
+Multiplayer support.

 ## TODO

 - [ ] General utilities.